Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma: About one-dependent PPs

-The fundamental inequality in proposition~\ref{prop_fi} is at the core of our proofs.
-Both the dichotomy in theorem~\ref{thm_dichotomy} and the minimality of the avoidance function of Shearer's PP in theorem~\ref{thm_spp_min} stem from the fact that the $1$-hardcore of Shearer's PP make it the only $1$-dependent PP to fulfil the FI uniformly as an equality.
-See proposition~\ref{prop_fe}.
-A look at the proof of the FI shows that it only needs weak $1$-dependence.
-This motivates the introduction of weak $1$-dependence.
-Therefore, we extend $\OnePPonM$ to be the class of weak $1$-dependent simple PPs with intensity $M$.
+The inequality in Proposition~\ref{prop_fi} lies at the core of the dichotomy in Theorem~\ref{thm_dichotomy} and the minimality of the avoidance function of Shearer's PP in Theorem~\ref{thm_minimality}.
+Proposition~\ref{prop_fe} shows that the $1$-hard-core of Shearer's PP makes it the only $1$-dependent PP to fulfil the inequality uniformly as an equality.
+The inequality motivates the relaxation from strong to weak $1$-dependence.
+Thus, $\OneDepPPM$ may be extended to be the class of weak $1$-dependent simple PPs with intensity measure $M$.